humandecoded/twayback/README.md

 For more information, check out the [Usage](#usage) section above.

 ## Screenshots
-**(I'm aware that screenshots for pre-2016 Tweets aren't working.
-I'm currently trying my best to fix it, but I've been running into errors.
-As soon as I fix it, I will ship a version that works for all Tweets.
-Thanks for your patience!)**

 Screenshots are done using Playwright.
 To successfully take screenshots, please follow these steps:
  1. Open a terminal window.